An Historical Tour of London Via the British Version of the Monopoly Board Game- a 21st Century View

 Broadcasting House, the headquarters of the BBC is on the north side of Regent Street.
 On the other is the main campus of the University of Westminster which houses the Regent Street Cinema, which screened the first ever motion picture in Britain, a short by the Lumiere Brothers.
 The first daguerreotype photographs in Britain were processed on Regent Street.

-In 1927, the first Indian restaurant in Britain opened on Regent Street and was patronised by Mahatma Gandhi.
+In 1926, the oldest Indian restaurant in Britain, Veeraswamy, opened on Regent Street and was patronised by Mahatma Gandhi.
 Other notable institutions include Hamleys, spread over six floors and complete with demonstrators.
 Enchanting to children of all ages, it is the largest toy shop in the world.

 Regent Street is famous for its Christmas lights, which are more elegant than the ones in Oxford Street round the corner.
 Generally more chic than the latter, Regent Street was a fashionable place to live in the 19th century, though since Monopoly's creation, the street has given way to commerce and there are few people living there today.